bagus149/bagus149/README.md

 - 🔭 I’m currently working as a freelance data scientist.
 Looking for a permanent job.

-- 🌱 A life long learner.
-Added some new skills in data field.
+- 🌱 A lifelong learner.
+Added some new skills in the data field.

 - ❓ Ask me about anything related to data science, data analysis, and machine learning.